The Bicentennial Experience

 Created by Brian Gothong Tan, Echoes is a series of four site-specific short films projected at Fort Canning Green nightly.
 The fictional stories explore the themes of love, compassion and multi-culturalism, in scenes inspired by life in early Singapore.

-From Exit B, turn right to Fort Canning Park, take the new escalator (operational from 1 June 2019) up Fort Canning Hill.
+From Exit B, turn right to Fort Canning Park, take the escalator up Fort Canning Hill.

 From Exit B, turn left at ground level to exit the station, cross Penang Road, turn left and follow the walkway that will lead to the Fort Canning Tunnel.